HarsanjitB/SENG513_Assign3/README.md

 Game Over (Failure) - Sound Effect from <a href="https://pixabay.com/sound-effects/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=7184">Pixabay</a>
 Punch (Collision) - Sound Effect by <a href="https://pixabay.com/users/universfield-28281460/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=140236">UNIVERSFIELD</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=140236">Pixabay</a>

+Note: Code Generated/Modified by ChatGPT has been commented as required.

 ## Project Description

 The following project develops a new version of the classic "Snakes" game in which we integrate special items in Snakes Multiplayer.
 It was developed for SENG513, a course in Software Engineering at the University of Calgary.